 - Omeprazole (Prilosec)

 - Lansoprazole (Prevacid)

-Diabetes Medications -- Turmeric may make the effects of these drugs stronger, increasing the risk of hypoglycemia (low blood sugar).
+Diabetes Medications -- Turmeric may strengthen the effects of these drugs, increasing the risk of hypoglycemia (low blood sugar).

 Aggarwal BB, Sundaram C, Malani N, Ichikawa H. Curcumin: the Indian solid gold.
 Adv Exp Med Biol.
 2007;595:1-75.